Updated on August 23, 2022

-Termination of parental rights is a nightmare for any parent and one of the worst outcomes of a Child Protective Services (CPS) investigation.
-If your parental rights are terminated, you will no longer be able to see and even talk to your child.
+Termination of parental rights is one of the worst outcomes of a Child Protective Services (CPS) investigation, and it is a nightmare for any parent.
+If your parental rights are terminated, you will no longer be able to see or even talk to your child.

 Termination of parental rights occurs when a court issues an order that ends the legal parent-child relationship.
-Once your parental rights are taken away, your child will be placed for adoption.
+Once your parental rights are taken away, your child will be put up for adoption.

 If you believe that CPS could terminate your parental rights, do not hesitate to contact a Copperas Cove Child Protective Services lawyer to discuss your particular case.
 A knowledgeable attorney will protect your rights and ensure that CPS does not take your children from you.